Revision - JRES Homework Pilot 2017-2018

 JRES Homework Pilot Frequently Asked Questions

-Good question!
-The home/school connection is stronger when parents and teachers have regular contact with a child’s developing Math skills.
-Our answer is to occasionally substitute an independent Math activity for reading.
+In our other grades, we may occasionally substitute an independent Math activity for reading.
 That Math activity will allow parents to know more about their student’s Math growth, and will enable the teachers to know what their students can finish independently.
 Parents may expect this about once per week.

 Will my child ever have to do classwork at home?